xillig/TTLocVis/paper.md

 # Summary

--- Mention of R-LDA package!

-TTLocVis is a package providing a wide range of tools to analyze the contents of Twitter data.
-The user will be provided with methods so they can collect Tweets (using a Twitter developer account), clean and transform them (also possible to make use of the data for tasks exceeding the scope of this package), preparing them for LDA analysis by pooling them using a distinct algorithm to account for problems when it comes to LDA analysis of short, sparse and noisy text.
+The package TTLocVis provides a broad range of methods to generate, clean, analyze and visualize the content of Twitter data.
+TTLocVis enables the user to work with geo-spatial Twitter data and to generate topic distributions from LDA topic models (cite) for geo-coded Tweets.
+As such, TTLocVis is an innovative tool to work with geo-coded text on a high geo-spatial resolution to analyse the public discourse on various topics in space and time for any location in the world.

+Firstly, the package allows the user to collect Tweets using a Twitter developer account for any area in the world that is specified with its longitude and latitude.
+Subsequently, the inherently messy Twitter data can be cleaned, transformed and exported.

+In particular, TTLocVis enables the user to apply LDA Topic models on extremely sparse Twitter data by preparing the Tweets for LDA analysis by pooling them to larger artificial pseudo-tweets with the specifically adjusted Hashtag pooling algorithm (cite).
+Additionally, it provides options for automatized Topic Model parameter optimization.

+Topic models provide an insight in hidden information of large text data sets by generation underlying topic of the texts.
+Each topic is a distribution over words (see graph) that can be labeled.
+Additionally, a distribution over topics is generated for each document (see graphs).
+The distributions from the LDA model can be visualized with various plotting methods.

-Furthermore, it provides options for automatized Topic Model parameter optimization to get the best results for the users data sets.
-The resulting tweets topic distributions can be visualized using several plotting methods, ranging from the topics itself to the change of topical prevalence over time to a spatial visualization of the topical prevalence.
+Ranging from the topics itself to the change of topical prevalence over time to a spatial visualization of the topical prevalence.

 There are methods provided to gain insights into to resulting data itself regarding specific words the user is interested in and their change in prevalence over time.

+During the described analysis the data can be easily exported and an.
 The package provides a ordered working scheme, which provides the user with the ability to start collecting their own tweets and processing them to use them accordingly or for other purposes.
 The cleaned tweets are then further prepared by pooling.
 The pooling of tweets by hashtag to create pseudo-documents which will be fed into LDAs is a vital part of this package.